 Instead, co-flowering plants often occur in communities in which the factors that determine differentiation are tightly intertwined, operate simultaneously, and may lead to phenomena not observed at smaller scales [@flanagan_effects_2011].
 For instance, recent empirical evidence suggests that plants with flowering traits that are original relative to others in the community have generally fewer interaction partners [@coux_linking_2016].
 This evidence is aligned with the notion that a species that interacts with few species does so strongly with each of them; in contrast, a species that interacts with a large number of species does so comparatively weakly.
 If evolutionary specialisation occurs by changing traits to focus on fewer but better partners [@caruso_competition_2000], we should expect a reduction of competition for pollinators in species with original traits and an increase in species with a large number of interaction partners [@gibson_can_2012].
 Alternatively, based on evidence from two/three species systems, it might also be the case that flower/pollen density is the dominant force driving pollen transfer [@seifan_outcome_2014].
 Abundant plant species might experience a dilution of available pollinators [@feinsinger_effects_1987] but might also receive more effective visits by capitalising on a larger share of both the pollen being transported by pollinators and their visits compared to other species.
 In this case, a potential reduction in the quantity of pollination (the amount of conspecific pollen received) could be compensated by an increase in the quality of pollination (the amount of conspecific relative to heterospecific pollen received).
-The effect and relative importance that the factors of ecological differentiation in the plants' communities play on the pollination service has not yet been empirically evaluated in natural communities.
+The relative importance of these factors of ecological differentiation for pollination services has not yet been empirically evaluated in natural plant communities.

 Here, we investigate competition for pollination at the community scale using comprehensive empirical data from eleven plant-pollinator communities in the Argentinian Pampas.
 First, we need to understand the extent to which the outcome of animal-mediated pollination is facilitation or competition.
-If facilitation is the primary outcome we would expect (i) an overall positive relationship between the amount of conspecific pollen deposited in stigmas and the heterospecific pollen [@tur_evaluating_2016] and (ii) a larger amount of conspecific pollen deposited in stigmas when flowers are open to animal pollinators than that due to self-pollination.
+If facilitation is the primary outcome, we would expect (i) an overall positive relationship between the amount of conspecific pollen deposited in stigmas and the amount of heterospecific pollen [@tur_evaluating_2016] and (ii) a larger amount of conspecific pollen deposited in stigmas when flowers are open to animal pollinators than that due to self-pollination.
 Second, we investigate the relative contribution that four ecological factors, that together describe the strategies of ecological differentiation, have on competition for pollination.
-We hypothesize that competition for pollination at the community level should increase as the number of shared pollination partners a plant has increases.
-However, other factors like the plant's functional originality, its relative abundance, and the visit effectiveness, should have the potential to compensate this increase in competition by improving either the quality or the quality of pollination.
-Third, and finally, we explore how community context influences the way plants use these factors to minimise competition.
-Although some plant species might be widespread across multiple locations, competition for pollinators occurs at the community level and are hence is likely to be defined by the local context.
+We hypothesize that competition for pollination at the community level should increase for plants that share many pollination partners.
+However, other factors like the plant's functional originality, its relative abundance, and the visit effectiveness, should have the potential to compensate this increase in competition by improving either the quantity or the quality of pollination.
+Finally, we explore how community context influences the way plants use these factors to minimise competition.
+Although some plant species might be widespread across multiple locations, competition for pollinators occurs at the community level and hence is likely to be defined by the local context.
 If plant species adopt comparable roles across different communities, we should expect plant strategies to be more similar within species than across species in the study.
-On the contrary, if species role is flexible, we should expect plants to be able to adopt different strategies in each community such that competition is minimised depending on the context.
+On the contrary, if species roles are flexible, we should expect plants to be able to adopt different strategies in each community, such that competition is minimised depending on the context.

 Methods